 Silicone dishcloths-Silicone dishcloths are a great way to clean your dishes easily without using several damp cloths that can harbor germs.
 Silicone dishcloths can be rinsed out rather than adding to your laundry and can even go in the dishwasher for a quick sterilization.

 Reusable paper towels: An easy and sweet way to add some style to your kitchen while helping the environment and your wallet.
-You may be able to save up to $1000 over five years of ditching the paper towels in favour of cloth.
 You can make your own with this step-by-step tutorial or buy some reusable ones online.

 Make your own treats: turn snack time into a fun family project by baking your own treats from scratch.
 Instead of buying prepackaged cookies or muffins, save money by keeping simple baking ingredients on hand.
 Check out this simple banana bread recipe that is a hit for a simple breakfast or lunch box treat.
 You can also save money and snack better by investing in an air popper to make your own popcorn.
 It’s healthier and cheaper than the prepackaged microwave varieties!